How SEO agencies structure AI-readable client pages

 Common questions from SEO agencies

-When should an agency move from page edits to a GEO baseline audit?
+- When should an agency move from page edits to a AI Readiness audit?

 Best page types to rewrite first

-• Comparison pages where the agency must explain why a client should choose one route over the obvious alternative
+- Comparison pages where the agency must explain why a client should choose one option over the obvious alternative

 Internal linking pattern that helps GEO pages compound

 AI-readable pages work better when they sit inside a clear resource structure.
-For SEO agencies that usually means one educational page, one diagnostic page, one proof page, and one recurring-monitoring page that all reinforce the same commercial language instead of drifting into separate narratives.
+For SEO agencies that usually means one educational page, one diagnostic page, one proof page, one recurring diagnostic page, and one stable retesting page that all reinforce the same commercial language instead of drifting into separate narratives.

-• Use the educational route to define the page pattern and category language.
+- Use the educational article to define the page pattern and category language.

-• Route diagnostic-intent traffic into the baseline audit when the buyer needs proof, not more theory.
+- Send diagnostic-intent visitors to the AI Readiness audit when the buyer needs proof, not more theory.

 Related pages for SEO agency search intent